-The MDZ3OD shall be considered as overlaying the McLean District and its Senior Living Subdistrict.
+The MDZ3OD shall be considered as overlaying the Senior Living Subdistrict of the McLean District, Section 6A of the Zoning By-Law.
 The MDZ3OD provides for an additional development option to be employed at the discretion of the property owner(s), subject to the requirements of Design and Site Plan Review in accordance with Section 6B.6.